Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The design image of the frmtable1 is given below:

 The following code runs in the frmTable1 Form’s Class Module.
-If you have already designed the above Form, ensure that the TextBoxes are set with the field name of the Table structure shown above.
+If you have already designed the above Form, ensure that the text boxes are set with the field name of the Table structure shown above.
 The Combo box name is cmbDesc.
 You can download a database with the Code from the link given at the end of this Page.

 Form Module Code.

-Copy and Paste the following Code into the frmTable1’s Class Module:
+Copy and paste the following Code into the frmTable1’s Class Module:

 Option Compare Database Option Explicit Private Coll As Collection Dim txtBox() As String Private Sub Form_Load() Dim db As Database Dim rst As Recordset Dim flds As Long, k As Long